Evidlo/passhole/MANUAL.rst

   Specify location to cache password with gpg-agent, where ``PATH`` is a location on the filesystem.
 Defaults to ``~/.cache/passhole_cache``

 \-\-no-cache
-  Disable password caching with gpg-agent and prompt for the password every time.
+  Disable password caching and prompt for the password every time.

 \-\-gpgkey FINGERPRINT
-  Specify GPG key to use when caching password, where ``FINGERPRINT`` is the fingerprint of the GPG key. ``passhole`` defaults to the first key in the    | keychain.
+  Specify GPG key to use when caching password, where ``FINGERPRINT`` is the fingerprint of the GPG key. ``passhole`` defaults to the first key in the keychain.
 Use ``gpg --list-keys --fingerprint`` to get a list of keys and their fingerprints.

 \-\-keyfile PATH
   Specify the path to the keyfile when initializing, accessing or modifying the database.
 Defaults to ``~/.passhole.key``